Google Autocomplete: A Complete SEO Guide

 Remember, when a user searches for your name or your brand name, the first thing they see, even before your site on the SERP (search engine results page), is the Autocomplete predictions tied to that name.

-If those predictions are negative, or if even just one of them is negative, it can have a real impact on your business’ performance.
+If those predictions are negative, or if even just one of them is negative, it can have a real impact on your business’s performance.

 Think about it.
 You search [Dog Washers Inc] and the first prediction finishes with “loses dog,” you probably won’t feel too keen on bringing your dog there for his next bath.

-Same for a restaurant; if you search [Ted’s Seaford Spot] and the prediction finishes with “E. Coli,” I have a pretty good idea of what you’re not eating tonight.
+Same for a restaurant; if you search [Ted’s Seaford Spot] and the prediction finishes with “e.
+Coli,” I have a pretty good idea of what you’re not eating tonight.

-Point is, Autocomplete makes up an important part of ORM (online reputation management) and cannot be ignored when working to balance any and all negative connections made with brands.
+Autocomplete makes up an important part of online reputation management (ORM) and cannot be ignored when working to balance all negative connections made with brands.

 One must be vigilant, just like most ORM strategies.
 Several ways brands can work to offset negative Autocomplete predictions are:

-- Taking control of the conversations surrounding your brand to ensure the right connections are being made in Google Autocomplete.
+- Take control of your brand’s conversations to ensure the right connections are being made in Google Autocomplete.

-- Social media account optimization to reinforce the positive connections that may be overshadowed by negative ones.
+- Social media account optimization reinforces the positive connections that may be overshadowed by negative ones.

-- Social media content, messaging, and engagement that is in line with the optimizations above, as well as the brand’s voice and tone.
+- Social media content, messaging, and engagement are in line with the optimizations above and the brand’s voice and tone.

 - Consistent branding and messaging for profile websites with positive keywords association used elsewhere

 - Starting small and making an impact by searching for positive connections for the brand from different locations.
 Obviously, the more people, the better.
-But you’d be surprised of the impact it can have.
+But you’d be surprised at the impact it can have.

 - Building backlinks to Google SERPs for positive keyword associations with your name; things like [sam hollingsworth seo writer] and [sam hollingsworth handicapper] would be great starts for someone like myself. 😊